nbfigueroa/SPCM-CRP/README.md

 ```

 ### Comparisons
-In ```demo_comparisons.m`` I provide extensive comparisons between the SPCM similarity function and 4 standard Covariance Matrix Similarity functions used in literature.
+In ```demo_comparisons.m`` I provide extensive comparisons between the SPCM similarity function and 4 standard Covariance Matrix Similarity functions used in literature [1].

 - pics here

-Also, you can compare the SPCM-CRP to standard Similarity-based clustering algorithms like Affinity Propapgation and Spectral Clustering with k-means.
+Also, you can compare the SPCM-CRP to standard Similarity-based clustering algorithms like Affinity Propapgation and Spectral Clustering with k-means [1].

 - pics here